 Visit the Clark County Museum

-This museum guarantees a step back in time – you will discover Nevada state from ancient times to present.
+This museum guarantees a step back in time – you will discover Nevada state from ancient times to the present.
 Clark County Museum features an indoor exhibit – which tells Nevada’s story, and outdoor exhibits: a ghost town with old houses and old trains.
 Some of the highlights of the outdoor exhibition are the Beckley House – a house built in 1912, once located in downtown Las Vegas, a print shop, a trailer home, and the Candlelight Wedding Chapel.

 Read more: HOW TO PLAN A ROADTRIP IN CALIFORNIA

-See the most famous wedding chapel in the world
+See the most famous wedding chapel in the world.

-That’s A Little White Wedding Chapel here, in Las Vegas.
+That’s A Little White Wedding Chapel in Las Vegas.
 More than 50,000 weddings have been held in this marriage chapel, and some of them have had pretty famous brides and grooms: Frank Sinatra, Britney Spears, Michael Jordan, and Bruce Willis.
-Oh, and if you want to get married here, you only need $77, a photo ID and be 18 years old.
+Oh, and if you want to get married here, you only need $77, a photo ID, and be 18 years old.

 Take a day trip

-If you’re staying in Las Vegas more than a weekend and want to escape the city’s tumultuous lifestyle, take a day to visit one of these locations: Red Rock Canyon (45 minutes drive), Hoover Dam (1-hour drive), Valley of Fire (Nevada’s oldest state park – 1-hour drive), Death Valley National Park (2 hours drive) or Grand Canyon National Park (4 hours drive).
+If you’re staying in Las Vegas for more than a weekend and want to escape the city’s tumultuous lifestyle, take a day to visit one of these locations: Red Rock Canyon (45 minutes drive), Hoover Dam (1-hour drive), Valley of Fire (Nevada’s oldest state park – 1-hour drive), Death Valley National Park (2 hours drive) or Grand Canyon National Park (4 hours drive).